George Bailey (cricketer, born 1982)

 George John Bailey (born 7 September 1982) is a former Australian cricketer, who played all formats for the national team and captained the team in limited-over formats.
 Domestically, Bailey played for the Tasmanian cricket team in all three domestic state competitions (the Sheffield Shield, One-Day Cup and KFC Twenty20 Big Bash) as well as the Hobart Hurricanes and Melbourne Stars in the Twenty20 Big Bash's successor, the KFC Big Bash League.
-He has also played in the Indian Premier League and T20 Blast.
+He has also played in the Indian Premier League and T20 Blast, and in Scotland with Grange Cricket Club.
+Bailey was a member of the Australian team that won the 2015 Cricket World Cup.

 Bailey was appointed as Twenty20 captain of the Australian national team in 2012, succeeding Cameron White prior to the two match series against India that ended 1–1.
 He became the second ever Australian to captain an international game without having played an international game before, after Dave Gregory in the first ever Test match.
 On 1 May 2013, Bailey was appointed the vice-captain of the Australian ODI team for the 2013 ICC Champions Trophy.

 He captained the Australian team in India in ODI in the absence of Michael Clarke.

 In November 2013, Bailey was named in the Australian team for the 2013–14 Ashes series against England.
 He played all five matches of the series, but was subsequently dropped from the Test team.

 In the 2017–18 season, Bailey won his first Ricky Ponting Medal for Tasmania's best player in the previous season.
 He was appointed as the chief selector of Cricket Australia in August 2021.

 Early life and education

 Bailey is the great-great-grandson of George Herbert Bailey, who represented Tasmania in 15 first-class matches, and the great-grandson of Keith Bailey, who represented Tasmania in two first-class matches.
 He was born and raised in Launceston, Tasmania.
 He attended the Launceston Church Grammar School, where he was school captain and graduated in 2000.
 He then studied business at the University of Tasmania, and resided at Jane Franklin Hall.
-Bailey graduated with a Graduate Certificate of Management in 2016, and is currently completing a Master of Business Administration degree at the University.
+Bailey graduated with a Graduate Certificate of Management in 2016, and completed a Master of Business Administration degree at the university in 2019.